 To provide high quality, simulation-based educational experiences, and to pioneer innovative interdisciplinary learning and research

 To be the global leader in nursing and healthcare simulation practice and research

 Each simulation suite is equipped with technologically advanced, high-fidelity simulators and specialized task trainers that are designed to create meaningful learning experiences for all students.

-One of the suites is the Knights Nursery & Pediatric Unit, which features several specialized manikins to allow students to learn to care for neonatal and pediatric patients.
+The Knights Nursery & Pediatric Unit, which features several specialized pediatric-age manikins, allow nursing students to learn to care for neonatal and pediatric patients.
 An ‘expecting mother’ is in another suite, where births can be simulated to allow students to learn and practice on all stages of labor.